LiangliangNan/Easy3D/ReadMe.md

 * A viewer that can be used directly to visualize 3D scenes in various formats, which can also be easily extended.
 * Step-by-step tutorials to get acquainted with the data structures and basic rendering for 3D modeling and geometry processing.

-<span style="color:red">The following rendering algorithms will be available soon:</span>
+<span style="color:blue">The following rendering algorithms will be available soon:</span>
  - Ambient occlusion: SSAO, HBAO, cache-aware HBAO
  - Shadow: hard shadow (shadow maps), soft shadow (PCSS)
  - Transparency: average color blending, dual depth peeling
  - Eye-dome lighting: for rendering point clouds without normal information
  - and more ...

 ### A quick glance ###